How Are Nutrition Needs Affected During Pregnancy

 READ

-Your Pregnancy Nutrition
+Pregnancy Vegetarian Nutrition

 It’s also important for expectant mothers to practice good food hygiene by washing fruits and vegetables thoroughly, cooking meats and eggs thoroughly, and avoiding cross-contamination between raw and cooked foods.
 By being mindful of these guidelines, pregnant women can reduce their risk of foodborne illnesses and ensure the safety of their pregnancy.